-Stanford is in compliance with Mitigation Monitoring and Reporting Program requirements and GUP Conditions for this project.
+Stanford is in compliance with Mitigation Monitoring and Reporting Program requirements and GUP Conditions for these projects.
 Detailed summaries of project-related conditions are maintained in County project files.

-TABLE 5 ANNUAL REPORT 23 DEVELOPMENT PROJECTS RECEIVING ASA OR OTHER APPROVAL
+TABLE 5 ANNUAL REPORT 24 DEVELOPMENT PROJECTS RECEIVING ASA OR OTHER APPROVAL